-Throughout August and September, Twin Cities Business is hosting online conversations with executives from each of the 10 companies that received our 2020 Minnesota Manufacturing Excellence Awards.
-You can register here for free to join us live at noon every Tuesday and Thursday through Sept.
-15. And if you missed one, catch up now:
+Throughout August and September, Twin Cities Business hosted online conversations with executives from each of the 10 companies that received our 2020 Minnesota Manufacturing Excellence Awards.
+Catch up now:

 Protolabs president and CEO Vicki Holt talks about how manufacturers across the country have collaborated on best practices during the Covid-19 crisis and how quick actions on the part of her own team set the company up to respond to new and growing applications for digital printing.

 Lakeshirts president Michelle Daggettt explains her company’s hands-on, quick turn manufacturing operation in Detroit Lakes and how the retail and tourism industries, which it relies on to sell its souvenir apparel, is recovering from Covid-19

 Dalsin CEO Gary Fruth and CMO Mark Coronna discuss the importance of a diverse operation in weathering a turbulent market.